Analysis | How Trump’s taxes compare to those of other presidents

 How times have changed.

-On Sunday, the New York Times reported that President Trump paid just $750 in federal income tax his first year in office, the lowest first-year tax payment of any president since at least Carter and, in raw dollar terms, significantly less than what the average middle-class American family pays.
+On Sunday, the New York Times reported President Trump paid $750 in federal income tax his first year in office, the lowest first-year tax payment of any president since at least Carter and, in raw dollar terms, significantly less than what the average middle-class American family pays.

 Trump’s predecessor Barack Obama, by contrast, paid nearly $1.8 million in federal income tax his first year in office, primarily on royalties from the sale of his books.
 George W. Bush’s first-year federal tax burden was $250,221, paid largely on his presidential salary and investment income from the blind trusts in which his assets were held.
 Prior presidents each paid tens of thousands of dollars in taxes during the first years of their administrations.